Second hour now underway on the Rush Limbaugh program.

 Hmm.

-Interesting, though, uh we talked about welfare reform proving once and for all that there's a moral hazard in transfer payments.
+Interesting, though, we talked about welfare reform proving once and for all that there's a moral hazard in transfer payments.

 The more transfer payments you have, the more people suddenly are in need of them.

-That's how economics work.
+That's how economics works.

 Poor people aren't stupid.

-I mean, you really don't know where he stands on though.
+I mean, you really don't know where he stands on, though.

-He's flipped on the wiretap issue, he's flip-flopped on public financing of campaigns, he's flip-flopped on now he's actually moving to the center on foreign policy.
+He's flip-flopped on, now he's actually moving to the center on foreign policy, believe it or not.

-They they continually cheat on on voter registration.
+They continually cheat on voter registration.

 They've had a settlement in the state of Washington, I think the largest voter fraud settlement ever, I do believe.

-Uh they've been indicted all across the country for registering illegals, registering homeless people, and they get money from you, the taxpayer.
+They've been indicted all across the country for registering illegals, registering homeless people, and they get money from you, the taxpayer.

-That's acorn.
+That's Acorn.

 That's where Barack started.

-Uh it goes right down the right down the list.
+It goes right down the list.

-You don't know where the guy is, but now he's saying he worked his way through college and Harvard Law, but according to factcheck.org, the campaign only provides info on two jobs, both in the summer.
+You don't know where the guy is, but now he's saying he worked his way through college and Harvard law.

-Living proof once again of the Democrat version of the work ethic.
+Living proof, once again, of the Democrat version of the work ethic.

 Hard work won't kill you, but why take the chance?